jaredhill4/pt-wordpress/README.md

 4. **To use the `make ssh-node` command, you will need to change the `node` container's startup command.**

-   As defined in the `node` service's ([`.docker/node/Dockerfile`](.docker/node/Dockerfile)), the container will run `npm start` by default, which blocks any efforts to shell into the running container.
+   As defined in the `node` service's Dockerfile ([`.docker/node/Dockerfile`](.docker/node/Dockerfile)), the container will run `npm start` by default, which blocks any efforts to shell into the running container.
 To enable `make ssh-node`, you may override the default command by adding a `command` setting to the `node` service in the [docker-compose.yml](docker-compose.yml) file.

 ## Front-end Scripts